beejjorgensen/bgc/src/bgc_part_0300_functions.md

     i = foo();
 }

-int foo(void)  // this is the definition, just like the prototype!
+int foo(void)  // This is the definition, just like the prototype!
 {
     return 3490;
 }